 To determine maximum time:

 |Maximum Number of hours of aid eligibility||_________|

 |Number of hours of aid eligibility remaining||_________|

 |Number of hours needed to graduate with the degree/certificate||-_________|

 - Students may only appeal once at ACC.

-- Students may only appeal for the current degree plan on file.
+- Students may only appeal for the active degree/certificate plan on file.

-- The ACC Financial Aid Appeal Form and current appeal deadline are available on the ACC Financial Aid website.
+- The ACC Financial Aid Appeal Form is available on the ACC Financial Aid Forms website.

 - An appeal must include a thorough explanation of the circumstances with documentation, and an explanation of what circumstances have changed that allow the student to meet all requirements in the future.
 Appeals submitted without documentation will not be considered.

 - Grades of "I" cannot be appealed.
 A final grade must be posted before eligibility for aid can be determined.